SthephanShinkufag/Dollchan-Extension-Tools/README.markdown

 4. Done.

 **Firefox**
-1. Go to the add-ons page by typing `about:addons` in your browser's address bar,<br>
+1. Go to the extensions page by typing `about:addons` in your browser's address bar,<br>
-disable your existing Dollchan add-on if available.
+disable your existing Dollchan extension if available.
 2. Go to `about:debugging#addons` page, press the `"Download temporary add-on…"` button.
 3. Open the `/extension` directory in your Dollchan repo and select the path to `manifest.json` file.<br>
 If you don't have a Dollchan repo, download and unpack the [repository archive](https://github.com/SthephanShinkufag/Dollchan-Extension-Tools/archive/master.zip) from the last state.